All Episodes

 I am really trying to grasp all this.

-It is I knew it would be a major upset.
+It is, I knew it would be a major upset.

-Like they knew the political power that was being wielded down here.
+Like, they knew the political power that was being wielded down here.

-I would get uh people who sent me $50, sent me $25.
+I would get people who sent me $50, sent me $25.

 I want to see you do well.

-And so I I I did what I could.
+And so I did what I could.

 I've said this before.

-Uh New King Rich is with us, former Speaker of the House.
+Newt Gingrich is with us, former Speaker of the House.

-He uh just released his brand new book.
+He just released his brand new book.

 I spent a lot of time on this program yesterday saying, okay, this is phase one.

-One year from now, I'm not sure what day election day is next year, we're going to be on the air the morning after the night before the midterms.
+We're going to be on the air the morning after the night before the midterms.

 And we'll probably know by that morning, by that afternoon when we get on the air, whether or not Republicans have taken back the House of Representatives.